ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

   }
 ```

-Now the manipulating fuction reademployee also needs to be rewritten.
+Now the manipulating function reademployee also needs to be rewritten.
 So, this is where it becomes hectic.
-Now imagine a program having huge numbers of structures and fuctions modifying them.
-Everytime the structure is modified the respective functions modifying them are needed to be changed.
+Now imagine a program having huge numbers of structures and functions modifying them.
+Every time the structure is modified the respective functions modifying them are needed to be changed.
 <br/>
 <ul>
   <li> Also procedural programming leads to increased time and cost overheads during design changes.</li>